apache/shardingsphere/docs/blog/content/material/ss_5.0.0beta.en.md

 1. API in read and write splitting module configuration changed to read-write-splitting.
 2. API for ShardingProxy user permission configuration changed to Authority.
-3. Using dataSourceClassName to optimize the dataSource configuration of ShardingJDBC.
+3. Using dataSourceClassName to optimize the dataSource configuration of ShardingSphere-JDBC.
 4. Automated ShardingTable configuration strategy, provide standard built-in shard table.
 5. Removed ShardingProxy acceptor-size configuration option.
 6. Added built-in shard algorithm SPI so users can set up the shard algorithm through class name like in the version 4.x.